muhammadhamzahabibhashmi/hamza/README.md

-Demonstrated SVP (Solutions Architecture & Products) capabilities by integrating with SageMaker components on Kubeflow pipelines, resulting in 16+ live data exchanges.
+Demonstrated SVP (Solutions Architecture & Products) capabilities by integrating with SageMaker components on Kubeflow pipelines, resulting in 16+ live data exchanges.  \n